By Don Chaddock, Inside CDCR editor

 “Like education, vocational training and other constructive opportunities, athletic competition is one of the finest factors in prison and other institutional life,” he told the gathering. “(This event) does much to encourage within each imprisoned individual the desire to ‘make good’ after his or her release.”

-Folsom Warden Robert Heinze offered inmates a special meal.
+Folsom Warden Robert Heinze offered a special meal.
 He was warden at the prison for 22 years, from 1944 until 1966.

 “The state’s most hardened criminals will celebrate Thanksgiving in much the same way as its most respected citizens.
 Both probably will stuff themselves at the dinner table.
-Warden Robert Heinze said (one-and-a-half tons) of turkey will be provided from the Folsom prison farm (for a) Thanksgiving day dinner for the 2,728 inmates.
+Warden Robert Heinze said (one-and-a-half tons) of turkey will be provided from the Folsom prison farm (for a) Thanksgiving day dinner for the 2,728 incarcerated people.

 “Each prisoner will receive about a pound of turkey accompanied by southern dressing, sweet potatoes, peas, gravy, cranberry sauce, pumpkin pie, celery, rolls, margarine and coffee, Heinze said,” according to a United Press report, Nov.
 18, 1949.

-Folsom menu shows traditional inmate Thanksgiving meal
+Folsom menu shows traditional Thanksgiving meal

 The Retired Correctional Peace Officers (RCPO) museum at Folsom State Prison, now known as the Big House Museum, houses artifacts from the state’s second oldest penitentiary.
 One of those items is Thanksgiving Day menu dated Nov.
 27, 1980.